 Asynchronous transmission

-Asynchronous transmission is when we send data without a clock signal, and instead we send extra signals to indicate when data is being sent.
+Asynchronous transmission is data transmission without a clock signal, and instead we send extra signals to indicate when data is being sent.

 For example, we might send a start bit to indicate that we’re about to send data, and then we send the data bits, and then we send a stop bit to indicate that we’re done sending data.